pymupdf/PyMuPDF/docs/xml-class.rst

     .. method:: add_image(name, width=None, height=None)

-       Add a :htmlTag:`img` tag.
+       Add an :htmlTag:`img` tag.
 This causes the inclusion of the named image in the DOM.

        :arg str name: the filename of the image.
 This **must be the member name** of some entry of the :ref:`Archive` parameter of the :ref:`Story` constructor.
        :arg width: if provided, either an absolute (int) value, or a percentage string like "30%".
 A percentage value refers to the width of the specified ``where`` rectangle in :meth:`Story.place`.
 If this value is provided and ``height`` is omitted, the image will be included keeping its aspect ratio.